 - There usually aren’t any data caps.
 Other wireless services, such as satellite-based and cellular-based services, typically have data caps that limit the amount that you can download.

 - You can get high speeds.
 Fixed-point wireless Internet services tend to be as fast or even faster than broadband.
 If you need fast Internet services, you may want to inquire about wireless Internet.
 Fixed point wireless Internet is steadily increasing in speed as technology improves.
+It can also provide service anywhere and is the best option for when it comes to unlimited high speed internet for rural areas.

 - It’s proven technology.
 Fixed wireless technology has grown in stability, reliability, and cost-effectiveness for decades as the preferred connection for big businesses and the military, but recent advances have made it a more viable, affordable option for all businesses and homeowners.